WhiteHatJoker/swiss_tournament_planner/README.txt

 - Install Vagrant and VirtualBox
 - First, fork the fullstack-nanodegree-vm repository so that you have a version of your own within your Github account.
 - Next clone your fullstack-nanodegree-vm repo to your local machine.
-- Now, lets explore the starter code for this project provided within the VM: cd into /vagrant/tournament where you will see there are 3 files you have to work with on this project: tournament.sql tournament.py tournament_test.py
-- To use the Vagrant virtual machine, navigate to the full-stack-nanodegree-vm/tournament directory in the terminal, then use the command vagrant up (powers on the virtual machine) followed by vagrant ssh (logs into the virtual machine).
+- To use the Vagrant virtual machine, cd into the full-stack-nanodegree-vm/tournament directory in the terminal, then use the command vagrant up (powers on the virtual machine) followed by vagrant ssh (logs into the virtual machine).
 - Remember, once you have executed the vagrant ssh command, you will want to cd /vagrant to change directory to the synced folders in order to work on your project, once your cd /vagrant, if you type ls on the command line, you'll see your tournament folder.
-The Vagrant VM provided in the fullstack repo already has PostgreSQL server installed, as well as the psql command line interface (CLI), so you'll need to have your VM on and be logged into it to run your database configuration file (tournament.sql), and test your Python file with tournament_test.py.
+- The Vagrant VM provided in the fullstack repo already has PostgreSQL server installed, as well as the psql command line interface (CLI), so you'll need to have your VM on and be logged into it to run your database configuration file (tournament.sql), and test your Python file with tournament_test.py.
+You can need to write psql in terminal to be able to work with the databases interactively in the command line.
+Next, we need to import the table definitions from tournament.sql by typing \i tournament.sql and then \q to exit psql command line interface.
-- Type in tournament_test.py to see the results of the unit tests.
+- Type in python tournament_test.py to see the results of the unit tests.

 Functions of tournament.py.
 ===================